 Home schools (Primary)

 In addition to the teaching placements organised by the College there will be occasions where access to a primary school is required in order to complete observations or course-related tasks.
 You are encouraged to develop a relationship with a local school so that you can access groups of children in a learning setting and resources where appropriate.
-This ‘home school’ contact is a strictly informal relationship between you and the school, and falls outside of any formal liaison organised between UC and the school.
+This ‘home school’ contact is a strictly informal relationship between you and the school, and falls outside of any formal liaison organised between UC and the centre.

 Home centres (Early Childhood)